Best Foodie Tour in Bangkok!

 Saving the Best for Last – Thipsamai – Voted Bangkok’s Best Pad Thai

-Thipsami has been voted the #1 restaurant in Bangkok for Pad Thai and for good reason.
-Thipsamai’s ‘original’ Pad Thai is cooked on a flaming hot charcoal stove, fired with wood from local mangrove trees.
-It is based on a family recipe handed down generation after generation.
-Thipsamai has been featured on BBC, CNN, and National Geographic, as well as in Reuters, Time, and The Guardian.
+Thipsamai is the top-rated restaurant in Bangkok for Pad Thai, and it’s not hard to see why.
+Their ‘original’ Pad Thai is prepared on a blazing charcoal stove fueled by wood from the local mangrove trees.
+This recipe has been passed down through generations in the family.
+Thipsamai has been featured on various media outlets such as BBC, CNN, and National Geographic, as well as in Reuters, Time, and The Guardian.

 Bangkok Tours